Amarnathkumar007/Activity-recognization/README.md

-# <a title="Activity Recognition" href="https://github.com/guillaume-chevalier/LSTM-Human-Activity-Recognition" > LSTMs for Human Activity Recognition</a>
+# LSTMs for Activity Recognition

 Human Activity Recognition (HAR) using smartphones dataset and an LSTM RNN.
 Classifying the type of movement amongst six categories:
 - WALKING,